 Clinical Genetics and Genomics

-A clinical geneticist is a physician with either a medical degree, who undergoes specialized training in medical genetics and genomics through an ACGME-accredited residency program.
+A clinical geneticist is a physician with a medical degree, who undergoes specialized training in medical genetics and genomics through an ACGME-accredited residency program.
 This training encompasses a broad spectrum of skills, including diagnosing and managing genetic disorders, interpreting individual and family histories, integrating clinical and genetic information, conducting risk assessments, and providing counseling services.
 They must also possess expertise in interviewing techniques, psychological support, and knowledge of healthcare resources for referrals.
 Ultimately, clinical geneticists are equipped to offer comprehensive genetic diagnostic, therapeutic, and counseling services to patients and their families.

 Clinical Biochemical Genetics